-Interested individuals were encouraged to submit external scoping comments through PEPC, to the park, or to the EPMT.
-Comments received by the park or EPMT were entered into PEPC, when feasible, and analyzed in the comment report.
+Interested individuals were encouraged to submit external scoping comments through PEPC, to the park, or to the IPMT.
+Comments received by the park or IPMT were entered into PEPC, when feasible, and analyzed in the comment report.
 Twenty-four entries were recorded for External Scoping.
-Results of public comment were analyzed by the EPMT and topics, issues, and alternatives were considered in developing the planning document (Table 5.2.0)
+Results of public comment were analyzed by the IPMT and topics, issues, and alternatives were considered in developing the planning document (Table 5.2.0)

-The draft EPMP/EA is sent to key reviewers and the parks in hardcopy or digital format.
-Announcements are made about the availability of the EA on PEPC to news media and stakeholders, in accordance with the Civic Engagement Plan developed by each park.
-Interested parties will be referred to PEPC to obtain a copy of the draft and to make comment.
-The EPMT and parks will send digital copies to all who specifically request a copy and provide an address.
-Parks receive extra hardcopies and digital versions of the EPMP/EA for local dissemination.
-Results of public comment are analyzed by the EPMT and included in the final EPMP/EA.
+The draft IPMP/EA was made available to the public in digital format.
+Announcements were made about the availability of the EA on PEPC and to news media, stakeholders, and the general public, in accordance with the Civic Engagement Plan developed by each park.
+Interested parties were referred to PEPC to obtain a copy of the draft and to make comment.
+The IPMT and parks sent digital copies to all who specifically requested a copy and provided an address.
+The public comment period was initiated on February 5, 2013 and extended to March 14, 2013.

+Results of public comment will be analyzed by the IPMT and included in the final IPMP/EA.